edgedb/easy-edgedb/chapter12/index.md

   │        ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ Consider using an explicit type cast or a conversion function.
 ```

-Another surprise!
-This is an important point though: EdgeDB requires a cast for an empty set, because it won't try to guess at what type it is.
-There's no way to guess the type of an empty set if all we give it is `{}`, so EdgeDB won't try.
+Ah, that's right - we saw one example of an empty set with a cast in the last chapter when we tried the query `select <str>{} ??
+'Count Dracula is now in Whitby';`.
+EdgeDB requires a cast for an empty set, because there's no way to know the type of a set if all EdgeDB sees is `{}`.

 You can probably guess that the same is true for array constructors too, so `select [];` returns an error: `QueryError: expression returns value of indeterminate type`.

 Okay, one more time, this time making sure that the `{}` empty set is of type `str`: